emacs-tree-sitter/elisp-tree-sitter/README.md

 ## Basic Usage

-- Enable `tree-sitter` in a supported major mode (defined in `tree-sitter-major-mode-language-alist`):
+- Enable the `tree-sitter` minor mode in a supported major mode (defined in `tree-sitter-major-mode-language-alist`):
     ```emacs-lisp
     (require 'tree-sitter)
     (require 'tree-sitter-langs)